Welcome to today's edition of the Rush 24-7 podcast.

 You know, people only have so large an emotional reservoir.

-You can only hear about something for so long before you you have to stop caring about it because you can't care anymore.
+You can only hear about something for so long before you have to stop caring about it because you can't care anymore.

-And the global warming people have, I think, jumped the shark on that.
+And the global warming people have, I think, jumped the shark on that for a host of other reasons.

-The American people have been pummeled for four years, day in and day out about what an abject failure it was, how unjust it is, how unnecessary it was, how how it has led to people actually hating America, our image around the world's worse than it's ever been.
+The American people have been pummeled for four years, day in and day out, about what an abject failure it was, how unjust it is, how unnecessary it was, how it has led to people actually hating America.

-Or they are shuffled aside because it's half a world away, and we don't really expect this kind of thing to happen here.
+And we don't really expect this kind of thing to happen here.

 Well, you know, hope may be good for a couple minutes when you're stuck at the bottom of a well, but it isn't going to get you out.

-Uh this is something that it troubles me greatly.
+This is something that it troubles me greatly.

 I expect the Democrats to be who they are.